Supply Chain Analytics: What It Is & Why Its Important in 2024

 For example, with the right data, you might notice a shift in production lead times that are causing longer turnaround times for inventory receiving and ultimately fulfilment.

-By using data to gain more insight into the first-mile delivery phase, you can respond quickly either by having a conversation with your supplier, adjusting lead times, or deciding to diversify your supplier network.
+By using data to gain more insight into the first-mile delivery and drayage phase, you can respond quickly either by having a conversation with your supplier, adjusting lead times, or deciding to diversify your supplier network.

 Optimise your supply chain